 US doctor with Ebola in Atlanta for treatment

-“I hope that our understandable fear of the unfamiliar does not trump our compassion when ill Americans return to the U.S. for care,” Frieden said.
+“I hope that our understandable fear of the unfamiliar does not trump our compassion when ill Americans return to the U.S. for care,” said Dr. Tom Frieden, director of the U.S. Centers for Disease Control and Prevention.
+His agency received “nasty emails” and at least 100 calls from people questioning why the sick aid workers should be let into the United States.

-Dr. Kent Brantly and Nancy Writebol, who will arrive in several days, will be treated in Emory’s isolation unit for infectious diseases, created 12 years ago to handle doctors who get sick at the CDC, just up the hill.
-It is one of about four in the country, equipped with everything necessary to test and treat people exposed to very dangerous viruses.
+Emory’s infectious diseases’ unit was created 12 years ago to handle doctors who get sick at the CDC.
+It is one of about four in the country equipped with everything necessary to test, treat and contain people exposed to very dangerous viruses.

 In 2005, it handled patients with SARS, which unlike Ebola can spread when an infected person coughs or sneezes.